lliendo/Radar/docs/plugins-development.rst

             self.log('Shutting down.')

-As explained before a Radar plugin needs to comply with certain requirements.
+As explained before, a Radar plugin needs to comply with certain requirements.
 In first place every plugin must inherit from the ServerPlugin class.
-You achieve that by importing the ServerPlugin class and creating a new plugin and inheriting from that class.
+You achieve that by importing the ServerPlugin class and creating a new class and inheriting from ServerPlugin.
 This is achieved in the first two lines of the above example.

 Every plugin must have a name.
 We define this in the PLUGIN_NAME class attribute.